-According to a report by Harvard Business Review Analytic Services, only 24 percent of respondents say that employees in their organization are engaged.
+According to a Harvard Business Review Analytic Services report, only 24 percent of respondents say that employees in their organization are engaged.

 On the bright side, the report finds that recognizing high performers is considered to have a powerful effect on employee engagement.

 At 1338Tryon, we help you build an employee engagement program with strong promotional marketing.
-A well-made employee recognition program can be your ticket to engagement and the business success that follows.
+A well-made employee recognition program can be your ticket to active employee engagement and the business success that follows.

 Related: Case Study: Attract New Customers